Body found off Hana beach matches description of missing visitor

-The Maui Fire Department recovered at about 4 p.m. today the body of a man about a quarter mile off Hamoa Beach outside Hana, Maui.
+The Maui Fire Department at about 4 p.m.
+Saturday recovered the body of a man about a quarter-mile off Hamoa Beach outside Hana.

-MFD ‘s Air 1 with rescue personnel aboard found and recovered the body, which matches the description of a 45-year-old visitor who was swimming in the area and was reported missing Thursday.
+MFD‘s Air 1 with rescue personnel aboard found and recovered the body, which matches the description of a 45-year-old visitor from Idaho who was swimming in the area and was reported missing Thursday.

-A positive identification is pending, the fire department said in a news release.
+MFD said a friend of the victim said Thursday she lost sight of him while he was swimming.
+A positive identification is pending, the Fire Department said in a news release.

-The search by MFD, Maui Police Department and the U.S. Coast Guard has been terminated.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.